HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/practical-info.md

 ### Refreshments

+The following food an beverage is included as part of you Hackathon ticket:

+* Coffe, tea and water will be available througout the day
-Snacks, water and coffe will be available for the participants in the "Catwalk" when you arrive.
-A two course lunch is served in the restaurant from 1200-1300.
-In addition coffee, water, tea, cookies and snacks is available for the afternoon break at 1430.
+* From 0900 snacks will be available for the participants in the "Catwalk"
+* A two course lunch is served in the restaurant from 1200-1300
+* Cookies and snacks is available for the afternoon break at 1430

 ### Registration